xinnian999/vue-form-craft/docs/en/form-design-doc.md

 ## Introduction

-FormDesign is a visual form designer component for form-magic.
+FormDesign is a visual form designer component for vue-form-craft.

 ```vue
 <template>